robert-nix/soot/readme.md

 minions is an optional battlecry, but on spells the spell effect branches based on combo state, so it's sometimes helpful to describe it as a branch instead of as a property of the card (although :combo can be used on spells as well)

+### verbs on cards

+- draw-: undrawn -> drawn
+- summon-: (undrawn, drawn, nil) -> played; summon- is often called with a string, number, or collection of strings/numbers, in which case cards are created before being summoned.
+- play-: drawn -> played
+- return-: played -> drawn